redkite-labs/redkitecms-docs/book/add-custom-block.rst

     </services>

-While the config file name is not mandatory, it is a best practice to use a separated configuration file to define this service, to keep decoupled the configuration used in production from the configuration used by RedKite CMS
+While the config file name is not mandatory, it is a best practice to use a separated configuration file for an App-Block than the default one, to define this service.

+In this way the configuration used in production is decoupled than the one used by RedKite CMS.

 The service
 ~~~~~~~~~~~